aoriens/news-service/README.md

 Returns a list of [News](#News) entities.
 Additional parameters may be passed in the URI query to filter articles to output:

+- `q` - a substring to search everywhere: the article title, body, author name, tags, category.
+The search is case-insensitive.
+A news article is output if at least one of the fields contains the substring.
 - `date` - a date or a date range when news is published.
 The parameter may be used many times to specify multiple dates or date ranges.
 The following formats are accepted: